fschuch/wizard-template/README.md

 #### VSCode Configuration

 The template includes a `.vscode` folder with a `extensions.json` file that suggests the extensions to be installed on VSCode, in line with the quality assurance tools included in the template.
 It allows test, debug, auto-format, lint, and a few other functionalities to work directly on your IDE.
 It also includes a `settings.json` file that configures the Python extension to use the virtual environment created by Hatch.
-Remember to set hatch to use the virtual environment within the project folder `hatch config set dirs.env.virtual .hatch`.
+Remember to set hatch to use the virtual environment within the project folder `hatch config set dirs.env.virtual .venv`.

 #### Communicate Type Annotations